puzzle/ansible-training/content/en/docs/04/02/_index.en.md

 Create a playbook `serverinfo.yml` that does the following:

-* On all nodes: Place a file `/root/serverinfo.txt` with a line like follows for each and every server in the inventory:
+* On all nodes: Place a file `/root/serverinfo.txt` with a line like the following repeated for each and every server in the inventory:

 ```
 <hostname>: OS: <operating system> IP: <IP address> Virtualization Role: <hardware type>
 ```

 * Replace `hostname`, `operating system`, `IP address` and `hardware type` with a reasonable fact.
 * Run your playbook and check on all servers by using an `ansible` ad hoc command if the content of the file `/root/serverinfo.txt` is as expected.

 * Are you an Ansible Maester already?
 Solve the solution once by using a template and once without using a template!